 A traditional timber deck has its charms, but composite decking (made by combining synthetic materials with real wood fibre) is a superb alternative that requires a fraction of the maintenance.

 Good-quality composite deck boards don’t have to be stained or painted – they’ll last for years with virtually no upkeep at all.
+Their durability is a little like GRP Grating – a more industrial flooring regularly used in commercial settings.

 Composite decking is also a good choice if you’re worried about safety hazards like splinters (composite products don’t splinter like hardwood boards do) and slippery surfaces (composite decking tends to be more slip resistant than wood).